adelaon/mintmaker/internal/pkg/doctor/docs/README.md

 ## Integration

-The package is designed for integration with Kubernetes controllers:
+The package is designed for integration with Kubernetes controllers and KITE API:

 1. Extract logs from failed pods using `GetFailedPodDetails()`
 2. The function automatically processes logs with both level-based and message-based approaches
 3. Return structured `PodDetails` for API consumption
 4. Send categorized results to webhooks or other systems

-## Error Handling

-- Non-JSON log lines are logged as "UNKNOWN" entries
-- Failed log parsing doesn't stop the overall process
-- Container log stream errors are logged but don't halt processing
-- Memory management includes buffer size limits for large logs